-Board refreshment.
 The board follows a process of regularly reviewing board composition and board refreshment, with a long-term perspective.
-The nominating and governance committee reviews and regularly updates a matrix of directors' skillsets, based on factors the board deems important to oversee management and our strategic goals.
+The nominating and governance committee reviews and regularly updates a matrix of directors' skill sets, based on factors the board deems important to oversee management and our strategic goals.
 The committee makes recommendations to the board regarding plans for director succession.
-In each of the last three years, a long-tenured board member was replaced.
+In each of fiscal years 2018, 2019, and 2020, a long-tenured board member has left our board and been replaced.
+This year, the board has nominated two new independent directors with uniquely valuable skill sets.
 While refreshment is an important consideration in assessing board composition, the board does not make determinations based solely on tenure.